-Mid to late summer, tour operators such as Air Canada Vacations, WestJet Vacations, Transat Holidays and Sunwing release their new Fall-Winter-Spring brochures and product.
+In the springtime, tour operators such as Air Canada Vacations, WestJet Vacations, and Transat release their new Fall-Winter-Spring brochures and product.
 This is a good time to pick up a few brochures, get the family together and start your planning.

 Assuming you have settled on an exact week for your trip, this is a good time to decide on a destination.
 If you want guaranteed hot weather, look further south than Florida, the Bahamas or Cuba, where it can sometimes remain cool during a cold winter in Canada.
 Once you settle on a place, choose a few resorts your family would love – three, including a favourite, should suffice.

-The start of the school year is a great time to get together with a travel agent to price your selections.
-Up until the end of October, rates offered will reflect an Early Booking Bonus or discount.
-During this time, tour operators take winter bookings with only a deposit – sometimes as low as $100, per person, with the balance due by the end of October (these deadlines vary between tour operators – ask your travel agent).
+Early summer is a great time to get together with a travel agent to price your selections.
+Rates offered at this time will reflect an Early Booking Bonus or discount.
+Often, tour operators take winter bookings with only a deposit – sometimes as low as $100, per person, with the balance due by the end of October (these deadlines vary between tour operators – ask your travel agent).

 As prices generally increase in November for travel December through March, make sure to get your booking with deposit and payment in full by your EBB deadline, given to you by your agent at the time of booking.
-You can always just pay in full at time of booking, too, of course.
+You can always just pay in full at time of booking, too.

-If you’ve ever tried to book a last minute all-inclusive holiday, you know the drill: take your pick of barely discounted leftover packages to less desirable destinations and resorts.
-By booking early, vacationers have their pick of exactly where they want to go and precisely where they want to stay, down to a specific room category and seats on the plane.
+If you’ve ever tried to book a last-minute all-inclusive holiday, you know the drill: take your pick of barely discounted leftover packages to less-desirable destinations and resorts.
+By booking early, vacationers have their pick of exactly where they want to go and precisely where they want to stay, down to a specific room category and exact seats on the plane.

-If there is a pitfall in getting your booking in early, it’s that your flight times are subject to change.
-If booking in October for a March Break package, tour operators only know what day of the week they will offer their flights to XYZ on, but the actual flight times, that far out, are only an estimate, and often change.
-Understanding this is key, as is having the flexibility to roll with the airline’s punches.
+If there is a pitfall at all in getting your booking in early, it’s that your flight times are subject to change.
+If booking in June or even October for a March Break package, tour operators only know what day of the week they will offer their flights to XYZ, but the actual flight times, that far out, are only an estimate and often change.
+Understanding (and accepting) this is key, along with the flexibility to roll with the airline’s punches.

-As mentioned earlier, tour operators introduce their Fall–Winter–Spring sun product in the late summer, striking contracts with airlines, hotels and ground operators much earlier.
+As mentioned, tour operators release their Fall–Winter–Spring sun product in the late spring, striking contracts with airlines, hotels and ground operators much earlier.
 At the time of print, brochure prices are often only an estimate and can change, even fluctuate.

 Market conditions such as demand, the rate of exchange and the cost of fuel can all affect the cost of a package and rates are sometimes adjusted to cover any unexpected cost increases to the tour operator throughout the year.
-Fuel surcharges, in particular, can drastically increase the cost of a flight, and present an unpleasant surprise to those who wait to get their booking in later rather than sooner.
+Fuel surcharges, in particular, can drastically increase the cost of a flight and present an unpleasant surprise to those who’ve waited to get their booking in.

 A drastic drop in our dollar can also instigate a price hike, as can poor demand by the travelling public, for whatever reason.
-To avoid facing unexpected price bumps and paying more than you have to for your winter sun holiday, get your booking in before the start of November.
+To avoid unexpected price bumps and paying more than you should for your winter sun holiday, get your booking in before the end of October, if not much earlier.

-Sure, the monetary incentives are nice, but if you value peace of mind at all, the relief of booking your family vacation in advance is paramount and priceless.
+Sure, the monetary incentives are nice, but if you value peace of mind at all, the relief of booking your family vacation in advance is priceless.

 All set?
 Get your booking in early and save.
 Our winter sun holiday packages from across Canada are on sale now.
 Book online, visit us in-store or call us at 1877 967 5302 to get closer to your holiday today.